lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-computing-a-bitcoin-address-part-2-public-key-to-hex-address.md

 2. The second argument is the length of the input byte array.
 The `=` and the expression following it describe how to calculate this argument automatically.
-Thus a caller of `sha256` need not provide this argument.
+Thus a caller of `sha256` does not provide this argument.

 3. The third argument is the output byte array.
 The `o` indicates a